darasus/ai-blog/content/how-to-make-a-long-distance-relationship-work.md

   making sure you visit your partner as often as possible.
 If you are a full-time student, you need to find time to study and give yourself time to look after yourself.
+intro: >-
+  Keeping a relationship going when you’re in different locations can be challenging, but it doesn’t have to be impossible.
+Whether you and your partner are separated by a few states, or even a few continents, there are ways to make things work.
+   If you and your partner both want to make the long-distance relationship work, the two of you need to be willing and committed to making it happen.
+You will need to put in the effort required to see this through.
+Fortunately, with some planning and persistence, it is possible for most couples who are separated by distance to continue their relationship.
+  Preferably before moving away from each other, you and your partner should have open communication about where your relationship is heading.
+Are you ready for something serious?
+Are both of you ready for a long-distance relationship?
+Do you want the same things?
+If so, then let’s get started on how to make a long-distance relationship work!
 ---

 ## Talk Often